Is Bigger Better When It Comes to Testicles?

 An Ersatz Bollock

 As you might have guessed, we humans are somewhere in the middle.
 Most men have testicles that are two to three inches long and an inch or so wide, give or take.
 And there’s actually quite a bit of variation in normal testicle size among different ethnic groups.
-It’s also pretty common that the left testicle hangs lower in the scrotum than the right.
-More importantly, testicles that are much larger than normal, especially if they are enlarging with time, are actually more cause for concern than honor and should lead the owner straight to the doctor’s office for inspection.
+It’s also pretty common for the left testicle to hang lower in the scrotum than the right.
+More importantly, testicles that are much larger than normal, especially if they enlarge with time, are actually more cause for concern than honor and should lead the owner straight to the doctor’s office for inspection.

 A medical evaluation can confirm or rule out a health condition responsible for changing the size of the testicles.
 Cancer is the biggest concern, although other medical problems can cause one or both testicles to enlarge.
 For instance, a varicocele — a swollen, twisted vein that develops in the scrotum — can cause one testicle (more often the left testicle) to look swollen, or lead to the development of a noticeable mass on the scrotum.
 Hydrocele, a swelling in the scrotum due to fluid collecting around one or both testicles, could be to blame; although hydrocele is more common in newborn boys, a small percentage of adult men can develop it.
 Another possible (and painful) explanation for enlarged testicles is testicular torsion, a twisting of the spermatic cord that cuts off blood flow to the testicles.

 So bigger, although conceptually attractive, might not be better.